openresty/docker-openresty/README.md

 Building (APK based)
 ====================

-OpenResty now now has [Alpine Packages (APKs) available](https://openresty.org/en/apk-packages.html).
+OpenResty now now has [Alpine Packagesx-5q (APKs) available](https://openresty.org/en/apk-packages.html).
 The `alpine-apk` image use these APKs rather than building from source.
 You can derive your own Docker images from this to install your own packages.

 This Docker image can be built and customized by cloning the repo and running `docker build` with the desired Dockerfile: